treydock/tsm_exporter/README.md

 The key for each target should match the `servername` value for the entry in `dsm.sys`.
 You may optionally add the `servername` key to override the servername used when executing `dsmadmc`.

 The `libvolumes` and `drives` collectors can be limited to a specific library name via `library_name` config value, eg: `library_name: TAPE`.

+The `events` collector can be limited to specific schedules via the `schedules` config value.

 ## Dependencies